 William Peere Williams-Freeman

 1742-1832.
-He was born on 6 January 1742 in the Episcopal Palace at Peterborough, the son of Rev Dr Frederick Williams, prebendary of Peterborough, and the grandson of William Peere Williams, a law-reporter of repute and a politician.
+He was born on 6 January 1742 in the Episcopal Palace at Peterborough, the son of the Rev. Dr Frederick Williams, prebendary of Peterborough, and the grandson of William Peere Williams, a politician and law reporter of repute.
 His mother, Mary Clavering, was the daughter of the Bishop of Peterborough, and he became the uncle of Admiral Christopher Nesham.

-After attending schools at Stamford and Eton, Williams was educated at the Royal Academy at Portsmouth from 1757 whilst being included on the books of the Royal Sovereign 100.
-He first went to sea aboard the Magnanime 74, Captain Lord Howe, in which vessel he was present at the Battle of Quiberon Bay in November 1759.
-Remaining with Howe until the peace of 1763, he served briefly in the Princess Amelia 80 when that officer became flag captain to Rear-Admiral Prince Edward, the Duke of York.
+After attending schools at Stamford and Eton, Williams was educated at the Royal Naval Academy in Portsmouth from 1757 whilst his name was included on the books of the Royal Sovereign 100.
+He first went to sea in August 1759 aboard the Magnanime 74, Captain Lord Howe, in which he was present at the Battle of Quiberon Bay in November.
+Remaining with Howe until the peace of 1763, he served briefly in the Princess Amelia 80 during the summer of 1762 when that officer became flag captain to Rear-Admiral Prince Edward, the Duke of York.

-Williams married Henrietta Wills on 20 June 1771 and had four children, none of whom survived him.
-A son, Frederick, died at Edinburgh University aged 18 in 1798, and a further son, William, died in 1830.
-His wife died on 3 September 1819 at Hoddesdon, and he was succeeded in his estates by two grandsons who had yet to reach their majority.
+He married the wealthy Henrietta Wills at Brixworth, Northamptonshire, on 20 June 1771 and had four children, none of whom survived him.
+A son, Frederick, died at Edinburgh University aged 18 in 1798, and a further son, William, died in July 1830.
+His wife died on 3 September 1819 at Hoddesdon.
+He was succeeded in his estates by two grandsons who had yet to reach their majority.

 Williams’ years of unemployment were compensated by the inherited wealth that enabled him to live in great comfort, and to bestow great hospitality and benevolence on his friends and family.
 He appears to have been in far better health after his enforced retirement than he was before it.